itsyst/itsyst/README.md

 </a>
 <br/>

-#### Hi, I'm Khaled 👏, Ambitious and proactive certified System Developer .NET driven by new challenges and collaborating with others.
+#### Hi, I'm Khaled 👏, ambitious and proactive certified System Developer .NET driven by new challenges and collaborating with others.
 I ❤ getting involved in Problem Solving and I enjoy a lot working with React, VueJS, Angular and Django and I'am always hungry to learn new things.

 - 💻 I’m currently working on Angular e-Commerce project.
 - 📚 I’m currently learning Python & Django ...